-As Chief Financial Officer, Richard Bayer brings over 20 years’ experience in finance and operations in the hospitality and retail industries to Basecamp Hospitality.
+As Executive Vice President & Chief Financial Officer, Richard Bayer brings over 30 years’ experience in finance and operations in the hospitality and retail industries to Basecamp Hospitality.
 Bayer manages the day-to-day financial and treasury operations of the company, and also oversees strategic human resources activities, such as talent acquisition, professional training and development, organizational and performance management, benefits and compensation, and legal compliance.
 He is also responsible for directing and overseeing the company’s information technology strategic plans, policies, programs, and resources.

 Prior to joining the company in 2014, Bayer spent over a decade with Aramark, including serving as Director of Financial Planning and Analysis for ARAMARK Parks and Destinations, where he was responsible for all financial and capital planning, analysis, and reporting functions for the company’s portfolio of hotels and resorts, conference centers, marinas, tour operations, retail stores, and other attractions.
 As Corporate Finance Director for Aramark Sports & Entertainment, he led the financial functions for the portfolio of food service and retail operations of 150+ stadiums, arenas, amphitheaters, and convention centers.
 As Regional Finance Director, he led ARAMARK’s finance and accounting efforts at high-profile events such as the 2004 NFL Super Bowl, 2004 MLB All Star Game, 2004 NCAA Men’s Basketball Final Four, 2005 MLB World Series, 2005 NBA All Star Game, 2005 NBA Finals, and the 2005 Hurricane Katrina Relief Efforts at Reliant Park in Houston.